 - Denis Ahearn, aged 9, who landed in America from Cork, Ireland, in 1907

-- Bridget Ahearn, aged 4, who emigrated to the United States from Cork, Ireland, in 1907
+- Bridget Ahearn, aged 4, who immigrated to the United States from Cork, Ireland, in 1907

-- Catherine Ahearn, aged 10, who emigrated to America from Fethard, Ireland, in 1910
+- Catherine Ahearn, aged 10, who immigrated to America from Fethard, Ireland, in 1910

-- Agnes Ahearn, aged 32, who emigrated to the United States from Ballina, Ireland, in 1916
+- Agnes Ahearn, aged 32, who immigrated to the United States from Ballina, Ireland, in 1916

 - Annie Ahearn, aged 43, who settled in America from Buncourt, Ireland, in 1916

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Some of the first settlers of this family name were:

 Ahearn Settlers in Canada in the 19th Century